bonitasoft/bonita-doc/md/performance-tuning.md

 Most database software provides many options for tuning, and some of them are easy to set up.
 Others may be more difficult and present choices between robustness and performance, fast read or fast write, etc.
 Your database configuration must be correlated with the Bonita Engine usage pattern.
 To find the right characteristic to optimize, one good starting point is to consider whether you are creating a lot of process instances (in which case optimize database writes) or you are executing a lot of read queries like `getTaskList` (in which case optimize database reads).
+[Specific PostgreSQL performance tuning](#postgresql-performance-tuning) is given as a database tuning reference.

 <a id="tm"/>